officelifehq/docs/docs/documentation/operate/time-tracking.md

 Each row in this table will disappear as soon as you take a decision to either approve or reject a timesheet.

-When there are no more timesheets to approve, OfficeLife will simply show a nice empty state.
+When there are no more timesheets to approve, OfficeLife will  show a nice empty state.

 ![](./img/time-tracking-manager-blank.png)